Укр|Eng|Рус

 Image stabilization

 — Electronic.
-Stabilization, carried out due to a kind of "reserve" - a section along the edges of the sensor, which initially does not participate in the formation of the final image.
-However, if the camera electronics detect fluctuations, it compensates for them by selecting the necessary image fragments from the reserve.
+Stabilization is carried out by means of a kind of “reserve” — a section along the edges of the sensor, which is not initially involved in the formation of the final image.
+However, if the camera electronics detect vibrations, it compensates for them by selecting the necessary fragments of the image from the reserve.
 Electronic systems are extremely simple, compact, reliable and at the same time inexpensive.
-However, for their work it is necessary to allocate a fairly significant part of the sensor - and reducing the usable area of the sensor increases the noise level and degrades the image quality.
-And in some models, electronic stabilization is turned on only at lower resolutions and is not available...at full frame size.
-Therefore, in its pure form, this option is found mainly in relatively inexpensive cameras with non-replaceable lenses.
+However, for their operation, it is necessary to allocate a fairly significant part of the sensor — and reducing the useful area of the sensor increases the noise level and degrades the image quality.
+And in some models, electronic stabilization is enabled only at lower resolutions and is not available a...t full frame size.
+Therefore, in its pure form, this option is found mainly in relatively inexpensive cameras with non-replaceable optics.

 Number of scene programs